mmalecki/http-console2/README.md

     get /apis/apps/v1/daemonsets   get /apis/apps/v1/deployments

 ### Contexts
-Contexts allow *http-console2* to match the server it's pointed at and the directory it's running in to a set of settings.
+Contexts allow *http-console2* to match the server it's pointed at to a set of settings.

 So, for example, say you know that `127.0.0.1:8000` and its remote counterpart serve JSON and use OpenAPI.
 You also want them to share the same history file.